Amir76717/Accessibility-Learning-Hub-ALH-/README.md

 ### Containers

-In our project, we containerized and isolated necessary components of our application.
-In addition, we created two different docker-compose files to differentiate production and development.
-This helped us be more efficient and productive developing in our project.
-Below is a table that represents the containers, networks, and dependencies of this project (from docker-compose):

 | Container Name | Component | Networks | Depends On
 | -------- | -------- | -------- | ---- |